 Reusing or donating an item can help make any baby gear eco-friendly.
 You’re keeping it out of a landfill and helping someone else avoid buying new.

 You can check some of the same resources above for buying secondhand to find ways to sell or donate your babywearing gear.
-Or try selling on eBay, Facebook Marketplace, or through local babywearing groups.
+Or try selling on eBay, Facebook Marketplace, through local babywearing groups, or Facebook groups like The Babywearing Swap which has 115,000 members.
 Babywearing educators often keep a training or lending library and are thrilled to receive donations.

 If you have a wrap you love, keep it to wear as a scarf or shawl.
 If it’s big enough, it may even make a gorgeous throw for your favorite chair.
 It will always remind you of those special bonding days with your precious little one.